RUM Anomaly Detection¶

 Trigger Conditions¶

-Configure trigger conditions and severity levels.
-When query results contain multiple values, an event is generated if any value meets the trigger condition.
+Configure the trigger conditions and severity.
+When the query result contains multiple values, an event is triggered if any value meets the trigger condition.

 For more details, refer to Event Level Description.